 The server’s role in the badge count

-Once a device receives a push notification, iOS automatically sets the badge count on your app icon to the specified value.
-So this value should always be up-to-date on the server side.
+Once a device receives a push notification, iOS automatically sets the badge count on the app icon to the specified value.
+So this value should always be up to date on the server.
 Remember to inform the server when a message has been read so that it can reduce the badge count.
 It’s a simple process:

-Request sent to server fails to be delivered
+Request sent to the server fails to be delivered

 When a user reads new messages, the badge count on the app’s icon is updated locally and a request is sent to the server to update the badge count.
-This is great — unless the request fails to be delivered to the server due to a bad internet connection or some other factor.
-If a request fails, the server will be unaware of the status of the message and the badge count will not be updated.
-The next time a push arrives, the local data will not correspond to the icon count send in the push.
+This is great — unless the request fails to be delivered to the server due to a poor internet connection or some other factor.
+If a request fails, the server will be unaware of the status of the message and the badge count won’t be updated.
+The next time a push arrives, the local data won’t correspond to the icon count sent in the push.

 A developer should always guarantee the delivery of the request to the server.
 But how?
 One option would be to save the updated value of the badge counter locally, and in case of delivery failure, resend it at the next opportunity.

-NOTE: Do remember that a device, not a user, subscribes for push notifications.
-This means that if a user logs out from an app to let somebody else log in on the same device, this device should unsubscribe from push notifications to avoid the nuisance of receiving somebody else’s pushes.
+Note: Remember that a device, not a user, subscribes for push notifications.
+This means that if a user logs out of an app to let somebody else log in on the same device, this device should unsubscribe from push notifications to avoid the nuisance of receiving somebody else’s pushes.

 Mind user permission requests

-We need access to user’s device to be able to send him notifications, but we need permission to do that.
+You need access to a user’s device to be able to send them notifications, but you need permission for that.

 We can explain why we need the user to subscribe for push notifications before the request for permission shows up on the screen.
-Our explanatory window can stress the importance of push notifications and draw attention to how an app’s functionality will be limited without them.
+This explanatory window can stress the importance of push notifications and draw attention to how the app’s functionality will be limited without them.

 We can outwit the system.
 How?
-We can send a user a permission request window with options that are more appealing.
-For example, we might display the options “Yes” and “Later”.
-If a user pushes “Yes” they’ll then have to confirm that choice again by pushing “OK” in the system window.
+We can send users permission request pop-ups with options that are more appealing.
+For example, we might display the options “Yes” and “Later.”
+If the user pushes “Yes,” they’ll then have to confirm that choice again by pushing “OK” in the system window.
 Asking two times for the same thing isn’t the best solution, but it works!